HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 ### Withdrawing RFCs

+What is the difference between a withdrawn and a rejected RFC?
+A rejected RFC has successfully completed review, but is subsequently rejected during its approval stage.
+A withdrawn RFC is withdrawn from review by its Author(s) prior to the approval stage.

 #### Author(s):

-- Authors may decide to withdraw an RFC at any point in time.
-The difference between a withdrawal and a rejection is that the rejected RFC has fully completed the review period and addressed all comment with the rough consensus being a rejection whereas a withdrawal has not yet fully completed the review process.
-Replace "rfc-community-review" with "rfc-withdrawn" and close the pull request with the rationale in the comment.
+- Replace "rfc-community-review" with "rfc-withdrawn" and close the pull request with the rationale in the comment.

 #### Shepherd: